 La Posta Vecchia is an intriguing witness to Italian history.
-A ‘voluptuous seaside resort’ favoured by Roman imperators, a Renaissance villa for the noble Orsini family and home to John Paul Getty a billionaire who filled it with Italian art treasures.
+A ‘voluptuous seaside resort’ favoured by Roman emperors, a Renaissance villa for the noble Orsini family and home to Jean Paul Getty a billionaire who filled it with Italian art treasures.
 Finally with typical Italian passion, Roberto Sciò who confesses to a love affair with beauty, found La Posta Vecchia irresistible and made it his family home.

 This rich history has been captured by todays your host, daughter of Roberto and creative director and Italy’s contemporary tastemaker Marie-Louise Sciò.
 La Posta Vecchia balances the Baroque exuberance of a Fellini film with her renowned artful elegance.
 So guests live in refined style above Roman mosaics and ancient artefacts.

 Jean Paul Getty’s collection